Women detained by Border Patrol after speaking Spanish at gas station

 "I was buying eggs," she added.
 "I don't think that's suspicious."

 A U.S. Customs and Border Protection spokesperson said in a statement that the incident was being reviewed to make sure appropriate policies were followed.
-Agents have broader authority when operating within 100 miles of a U.S. border, such as operating checkpoints and questioning people in their vehicles about their citizenship, but CBP policy also says agents cannot stop or detain someone solely on their race or ethnicity.
+Agents have broader authority when operating within 100 miles of a U.S. border, such as putting up checkpoints and questioning people in their vehicles about their citizenship — but CBP policy also says agents cannot stop or detain someone solely on their race or ethnicity.

 Agents and officers "are committed to treating everyone with professionalism, dignity and respect while enforcing the laws of the United States," the spokesperson said.
 "Although most Border Patrol work is conducted in the immediate border area, agents have broad law enforcement authorities and are not limited to a specific geography within the United States."